 - It’s always in a sight, so people will use it more often than options from a hidden menu.

 - With its help people can navigate through screens with a single tap.

 - Tab bar can hold a limited number of options (up to 5 and less).

 - It’s always visible so you have to think how it corresponds with all other screens.

 - If icons in a tab bar don’t have labels it may be hard to guess what is behind them.

 This navigation pattern has firstly appeared in 2007.
-Nowadays it’s the basis of intuitive interfaces which you may also implement as you convert website to mobile app.
-Instead of menus and icons users have to use different gestures in order to move from one screen to another and perform different actions.
+Nowadays it’s the basis of intuitive interfaces which you may also implement as you convert a website to a mobile app.
+Instead of menus and icons, users have to use different gestures in order to move from one screen to another and perform different actions.

 Let’s briefly review what are the pros and cons of such a choice: